playemgames/Boner2D/README.md

 * Flip Skeletons and Bones on X or Y Axis at the push of a button.
 * Mesh creation for Skinnable Meshes using custom mesh creation tools.
 Meshes are saved as assets.
 * Free Form Deformation using control points.
-* Shaders that support shadows and z-zorting (can be customized per Skeleton).
+* Shaders that support shadows and z-sorting (can be customized per Skeleton).
 * Scaling of root object of Skeleton.
 * Saving and loading of poses.
 Poses are saved as assets.
 * Helper tools to sort render layers, copy positions and rotations between objects, and create materials for renderers.